Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - If the selected localization has no translated videos, a warning will be displayed
  - Restoring game settings also restores the launcher settings now
  - Added shadows for text as in the game itself
+ - Log messages are now also broadcast to the UDP port from Settings.xml
  - Various fixes

 MIRAGE 2.6.7